privacybydesign/pbdf-website/pages/en/irma-explanation.md

 realized via attribute-based signatures, by including the bank account number of the signer as attribute in the signature.

-Attribute-based signatures are supported by the IRMA software.
+Attribute-based signatures are supported by the Yivi software.
 Attribute-based signatures form a novel concept with unprecedented application possibilities.

 [To the top](#top)

 ### <a name="disadvantages"></a>10.
-What are IRMA's disadvantages?
+What are Yivi's disadvantages?

-The most important advantage of IRMA is: the user maintains and fully controls his/her own attributes.
+The most important advantage of Yivi is: the user maintains and fully controls his/her own attributes.
 But this is at the same time a
-disadvantage: an IRMA user will have to do this actively.
-This requires some effort, and also some level of understanding how IRMA works and what has to be done.
+disadvantage: an Yivi user will have to do this actively.
+This requires some effort, and also some level of understanding how Yivi works and what has to be done.

 Your identity is a very valuable asset, which you have to handle with care in the digital world.
 This is something we still have to learn collectively.
-With IRMA it becomes transparent which of your attributes are requested where.
-You first have to load those attributes into the IRMA app on your mobile phone.
+With Yivi it becomes transparent which of your attributes are requested where.
+You first have to load those attributes into the Yivi app on your mobile phone.
 And when these attributes expire, you will have to renew them.
-And when you replace your phone itself, you will have to reload all your attributes into (the IRMA app on) your new device.
+And when you replace your phone itself, you will have to reload all your attributes into (the Yivi app on) your new device.
 All of this is a "hassle", which is part of careful dealing with your digital identity.
-IRMA puts you in control and helps you to handle your digital identity with the same care that you have for your passport.
+Yivi puts you in control and helps you to handle your digital identity with the same care that you have for your passport.

 These are (possible) disadvantages for users.
-A "system" disadvantage is that the traditional intermediary way of making money does not work with IRMA: users cannot be profiled by attribute issuers, and there are no third parties that have to be payed for each authentication session, see [above](#architecture).
-For IRMA users this may actually be an advantage.
+A "system" disadvantage is that the traditional intermediary way of making money does not work with Yivi: users cannot be profiled by attribute issuers, and there are no third parties that have to be payed for each authentication session, see [above](#architecture).
+For Yivi users this may actually be an advantage.

-However, the identity platform IRMA is economically viable.
+However, the identity platform Yivi is economically viable.
 Issuance and verification of attributes may form a commercial service, which can be performed by third parties.
 Also, the Privacy by Design foundation may issue certain specialized credentials for a fee.
-Possibly, in order to maintain its activities in the long-term future, the foundation may start charging IRMA users, for instance a couple of Euros per year, for a basic set of attributes.
+Possibly, in order to maintain its activities in the long-term future, the foundation may start charging Yivi users, for instance a couple of Euros per year, for a basic set of attributes.